Daily Routine of High Performers: Build a Schedule That Actually Works

 Consistency is the real secret to unlocking your potential.
 It’s about making small steps every day that eventually lead to significant progress.

-Research suggests that even minor daily improvements can lead to a 50% increase in performance over six months.
+Small, consistent daily improvements compound over time — a principle popularized by James Clear's '1% better every day' framework, where daily 1% gains can add up to being roughly 37 times better after a year.
 By adopting an incremental approach, you set yourself up for success by allowing your habits to grow organically and sustainably, challenging the conventional wisdom of making radical changes for immediate results.

 💡 Final Thought